21 Expired Listing Scripts That Could Change Minds

 1. The text message script

-• Objective: Make initial contact by text message in a clear and engaging way.
+• Goals or focus icon showing a bullseye with an arrow inside a pink circle.
+Objective: Make initial contact by text message in a clear and engaging way.

 • Make it personal and feel less spammy.